AlonVizniuk/deep-learning-fundamentals-final/README.md

 5. **Bonus Level – The Report:**
    I wrote a cool **Project Report** too.
    It has charts, insights, and zero AI hallucinations (I hope).
 Give it a read!

+6. **Oops? `#%%script echo Skipping` Appears?**
+   If you see any random `#%%script echo Skipping` lines in the notebook…
+   **No panic!** Just make sure they’re commented out — or delete them.
+   They’re leftovers from development, like pizza crusts but less tasty.

 ---